-- Find a club in Seattle, Portland, or elsewhere on the Swing Dance Council website.
+- Find a club anywhere on the Swing Dance Council website.

 If toning your abs is your main goal, then consider belly dancing.
 This Middle Eastern style of dance involves articulated, flowing movements, starting with your head and going all the way down to your feet, to create a fluid, beautiful dance.